twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-mind%zh.rst

 =====================================================================================
-Purification of the Mind: Citta-visudhi (Maṅgala Sutta – Protection with Blessing)
+Purification of the Mind (Maṅgala Sutta – Protection with Blessing)
 =====================================================================================

 :date: 2019-12-03
-:modified: 2020-07-22
+:modified: 2020-09-06
 :tags: Maṅgala Sutta, Protection with Blessing, Maṅgala, Protection, Ven.
 Uttamo
 :category: path of nirvana
 :summary: Purification of the Mind: Citta-visudhi (Maṅgala Sutta – Protection with Blessing)

-revised on 2020-07-22
+revised on 2020-09-06

 ------